EndPointCorp/end-point-blog/2021/01/19/linux-distro-for-kids.md

 As Endless OS is running unlike the other Linux distros - fortunately you can still do your work inside it if you need to - by using [Podman](https://support.endlessos.org/en/apps/podman) inside it.

 ###Browsing management
 I tried to search for the related contents for the Internet management however I could not find one.
-So I decided to adapt the related articles/notes that already succeeded in deploying Pi-hole in a container, for example [this note](https://codeopolis.com/posts/running-pi-hole-in-docker-is-remarkably-easy/) and inspired from my office colleague's [write up](https://www.endpoint.com/blog/2020/12/03/pihole-great-holiday-gift).
+My office colleague's previously [wrote](https://www.endpoint.com/blog/2020/12/03/pihole-great-holiday-gift) about Pi-hole, so I decided to give a try.
+I found a tutorial on using Pi-hole in a container, for example [this note](https://codeopolis.com/posts/running-pi-hole-in-docker-is-remarkably-easy/).
 I did a minor modifications from the docker's note that I previously referred.
-As Endless OS has already podman shipped, we can just use the docker's command or adapt it to podman .
+As Endless OS has already podman shipped within, we can just use the docker's command or adapt it to podman .
 So this is what I did (changed the --restart flag to --restart=always and use podman).
 The rests are similar as in the original note

 ```bash
 podman run \